J&K politicians won’t be confined for more than 18 months: Jitendra Singh

 The Minister of State for Prime Minister's Office asserted that political leaders in Jammu and Kashmir will not be under detention for more than 18 months.

-An unspecified number of political leaders, separatists, activists and lawyers were detained by the Jammu and Kashmir administration as the Central government on August 5 announced the abrogation of the special status given to Jammu and Kashmir under Article 370 and its bifurcation into Union Territories.
+An unspecified number of political leaders, separatists, activists and lawyers were detained by the Jammu and Kashmir administration as the Central government on August 5 announced the abrogation of the special status given to J&K under Article 370 and its bifurcation into Union Territories.

 Those who were detained since then include three former chief ministers - Farooq Abdullah, Omar Abdullah and Mehbooba Mufti.

-Union minister Singh also said that Pakistan-occupied Kashmir belongs to India and the central government is committed to restoring the boundaries of Jammu and Kashmir.
+Union minister Singh also said that Pakistan-occupied Kashmir belongs to India and the central government is committed to restoring the boundaries of J&K.

 "Parliament has already passed a resolution on this in 1999," he said.